SuperOfficeDocs/superoffice-docs/docs/api/person/row/get-persons-from-contact-rows.md

 ---
 title: Retrieve a list of people using rows
 uid: get_person_from_contact_row
-description: Retrieve a list of people using rows
+description: How to retrieve a list of people using rows.
 author: {github-id}
 so.date: 05.11.2016
-keywords: row
-so.topic: howto
+keywords: person, contact, API, rows, PersonRows so.topic: howto
 # so.envir:
 # so.client: